-Elementary Secondary 1st Offense: In-school consequence or 1 day ISS 1st Offense: In-school consequence and/or up to 5 days OSS, 2nd Offense: In-school consequence up to 2 days ISS restitution, possible police involvement 3rd Offense: Up to 3 days OSS 2nd Offense: Up to 5 days OSS, restitution, police involvement 3rd Offense: 6-10 days OSS, restitution, police involvement Sid Offense.
-6-10 days OSS, restitution, police involvement
+Elementary Secondary 1st Offense: In-school consequence or 1 day ISS 1st Offense: In-school consequence and/or up to 5 days OSS, 2nd Offense: In-school consequence up to 2 days ISS restitution, possible police involvement 3rd Offense: Up to 3 days OSS 2nd Offense: Up to 5 days OSS, restitution, police involvement 3rd Offense: 6-10 days OSS, restitution, police involvement

 Rule 10.
 Inappropriate or Lewd Interpersonal Behavior - Students shall conduct their personal and social relationships according to acceptable community standards.
 Inappropriate public displays of affection as determined by the administrator will not be allowed.
-Lewd, illegal or sexual gestures or acts, even if consensual, will result in serious consequences.
+Lewd, illegal, or sexual gestures or acts, even if consensual, will result in serious consequences.

-Elementary Secondary

-In-school disciplinary action up to long-term suspension, police may ISS up to long-term suspension, police may be notified
+Elementary Secondary In-school disciplinary action up to long-term suspension, police may be notified ISS up to long-term suspension, police may be notified

-be notified

 Rule 11.
 Aggressive Behavior - Students shall not engage in incidents of hitting, biting, shoving, kicking, spitting, throwing objects, or other similar offenses towards another student or adult.
 Aggressive behavior can occur between two individuals or be a one-sided incident in which students are engaging in minor physical contact, not resulting in an injury.
-Should injury occur, refer to Rule 15.
+Should injury occur, refer to Rule 14 or 15.